guillefun/empathy-survey-notepad/README.md

 ### Main patters

-Los patrones más relevantes usados en el proyecto son:
+The most relevant patterns used in the project:
-- **Singleton pattern**: usado para inicializar una única instancia de los servicios de datos.
+- **Singleton pattern**: initialize a single instance of the data services.
-- **Observer pattern**: usado en los dumb components de la aplicación para notificar al contenedor principal cuando es necesario actualizar el script de la survey.
+- **Observer pattern**: used in the dumb components of the application to notify the main container when the survey script needs to be updated.

 ### Routing